BonzaiThePenguin/WikiSort/README.md

 <br/>
 <b>This code is public domain, so feel free to use it or contribute in any way you like.</b> Cleaner code, ports, optimizations, more-intelligent special cases, benchmarks on real-world data, it's all welcome.<br/><br/>

-And, just in case you're completely new to this, type this in the Terminal to compile and run:

-    gcc -o WikiSort.x WikiSort.c -O3
-    ./WikiSort.x